Who is this for?

 In order to determine if an Animal Use Protocol (AUP) is required, first determine the scope and nature of the animal work.
 This includes the type(s) of species you plan to use, the types of activities that require animals use, and where the work will occur (e.g. at U of T or at another institution).

 An AUP is required for all animal work (research and teaching) that will occur at the University of Toronto (U of T facilities) on campus or in the field (e.g. wildlife studies).
-Please see the Researchers’ Guides in the Forms & Download section of this page for more information.
 For teaching protocols, please see Pedagogical Merit Review for Animal Use for more information.

 Any animal research which is being conducted in a fully-affiliated institution within the Toronto Academic Health Science Network (TAHSN) and using U of T administered funding must be covered by an administrative U of T AUP.
 In these cases, only a copy of the approved AUP from the affiliated institution and approval letter from its Animal Care Committee (ACC) is required.

-- Animals are transferred between U of T and another institution as part of a research project
+- Animals are shared between U of T and the host institution (i.e., animals are transferred between U of T and a host institution as part of a study)

 A U of T AUP is NOT required in the following circumstances.

-- Invertebrate animals will be used (exception: cephalopods)
+- The use of invertebrate animals (exception: cephalopods)

-- Any work that is CCAC category invasiveness A. This includes the following.
+- Any work that is CCAC category of invasiveness A. This includes the following.

-- Cadavers of animals not killed specifically for the research or teaching in question, including the use of animals killed in the course of established industry or commercial practices and animal tissues shared from other approved protocols
+- All dead animals and animals that are not euthanized specifically for research or teaching purposes, including the use of animals euthanized using standard commercial practices (e.g., necropsy specimens collected from animals euthanized/processed at an abattoir ) and animal tissues shared from other approved protocols

-*Animals Observed With 'No Expected Impact' – Given current knowledge of the behaviour of a particular species, the proposed study design is unlikely to alter normal behaviour, including the timing and duration of specific behaviours (e.g., feeding, grooming) and interactions between conspecifics.
+*Animals Observed With 'No Expected Impact': Given current knowledge of the behaviour of a particular species, the proposed study design, including access to or through sensitive areas (e.g., breeding sites), is unlikely to alter normal behaviour.
+This includes the timing and duration of specific behaviours (e.g., feeding, grooming, breeding) and interactions between conspecifics.